pintarj/generz/README.md

 ---
 ## Description

-The purpose of `generz` is to generate **highly-optimized code**[^1], that implements specific *lexical and syntax analysis* phases, AKA code that accepts input source (sequence of characters) and emits AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)), leaving to the developers of a compiler to implement just the *semantic analysis* and interact with the *intermediate code generation*.
+The purpose of `generz` is to generate **highly-optimized code**\*, that implements specific *lexical and syntax analysis* phases, AKA code that accepts input source (sequence of characters) and emits AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)), leaving to the developers of a compiler to implement just the *semantic analysis* and interact with the *intermediate code generation*.

-The behaviour of the generated phases is described in the [**Generz Language**](#generz-language) (`.erz` source files).
+The behavior of the generated phases is described with the [**Generz Language**](#generz-language) (`.erz` source files).

-[^1]: As *highly-optimized code* is intended that kind of code that sacrifices readability in favor of performances, reducing everything to a low-level of abstraction and builds an API that should be considered as a magical black box, that transform the input in the proper output.
+\*As *highly-optimized code* is intended that kind of code that sacrifices readability in favor of performances, reducing everything to a low-level of abstraction and builds an API that should be considered as a magical black box, that transform the input in the proper output.

 ---
 ## Project status